inf112-v20/Gutta-krutt/README.md

 3. Build game with: `mvn clean install`

 ### How to run the game
--   Run main.java which is located in: _src/main/java/roborally_ in your IDE
+-   Run main.java which is located in: _src/main/java/roborally_in your IDE of choice.
 -   Press the start button

 ### How to play